gespla-iph-ufrgs/gespla/README.md

 ## `resample.py`

 This module stores functions for resampling time series, such as from daily to monthly.
 The input data is passed as a `DataFrame` object so the functions process it and then returns a `DataFrame` object containing the new time series.
-The returned monthly variables are (when valid) at least:
+The returned monthly variables are (when valid):

 * Sum;
 * Mean;